react-native-community/discussions-and-proposals/proposals/0642-JavaScriptCore-safe-bundle-URLs.md

 ## Motivation

 Recent versions of JavaScriptCore strip query strings from source URLs in stack traces (`Error.prototype.stack`).
-This had led to issues for React Native and Expo users

 To implement features such as Metro's `/symbolicate` endpoint, we must be able to derive (a close approximation of) the source that was executed the client.
 To do so correctly we need to know the build parameters the client used originally.
 Those parameters being stripped (and defaults used instead) has manifested as obscure resolution errors for React Native users, on both Expo and the community CLI ([1](https://github.com/facebook/react-native/issues/36794), [2](https://github.com/expo/expo/issues/22008)).